GavinMendelGleason/data_mesh/Problems.md

 is tricky.

-Tamr CTO Dr. Michael Stonebraker gives this discription of the typical traditional process of *entity unification*:
+Tamr CTO Dr. Michael Stonebraker gives this discription of the typical traditional process of *entity unification* for the data warehouse:

+> Step 1: Construct a global schema up front.
+> Step 2: For each data sourt to be integrated:
 > * Have a programmer interview the business owner to discover the local schema used.
 > * Have the programmer write the conversion routines from the local schema to the global schema.
 > * Have the programmer write cleaning and transformation routines.